How to Sync Epics from Azure DevOps to Jira Cloud

 The destination instance URL is a link to the other instance you want to set up a connection with.
 You can enter the link to the instance you are trying to connect, or the Exalate URL from General Settings.

-Exalate will determine your instance type and suggest appropriate connection types.
+Exalate determines your instance type and suggest appropriate connection types.

 If the destination instance is private, or you don't have a destination instance link, click I don't have a URL.
-You will be able to create a Script connection in this case.
+You are able to create a Script connection in this case.

 4. Select the Script connection.